BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 # ESP32 with Web Server, Telnet Server, file system, FTP Server and SMTP client

+Maybe you would like to try live demo first?
+All three servers are available on [live demo](http://193.77.159.208) (login as root/rootpassword).
+Please be lenient, ESP32 is not primarily intended for WAN.

 It is more or less about user interface:

 - **very fast and easy development of Telnet command-line user interface for your project**